-The first result of the analysis is a surprising negative one - the absence of any avourable effect of fit between acquirer and target on the premium received by the target, despite the use of a more sophisticated measure of fit than in most previous studies.
-The weak negative relation between premium and at is present in the zero-order relationships and the mean values of the premia for mergers with various types of fit.17 Equation 2 tests the hypothesis that the target's assets have positive externalities for the value generated by the sequirer's assets; the coefficient of FIT+SIZE is positive as expected but not significant.
+The first result of the analysis is a surprising negative one-the absence of any favourable effect of fit between acquirer and target on the premium received by the target, despite the use of a more sophisticated measure of fit than in most previous studies.
+The weak negative relation between premium and fit is present in the zero-order relationships and the mean values of the premia for mergers with various types of fit.
+17 Equation 2 tests the hypothesis that the target's assets have positive externalities for the value generated by the acquirer's assets, the coefficient of FIT \SIZE is positive as expected but not significant.
 Allowing the slope coefficient of FIT to differ between mergers with and without rival bidders clears up some of the mystery.
 When rivals are absent, FIT's coefficient is positive though still insignificant, while in the presence of a rival bidder it is negative and highly significant.
-Could it be that fivalry unleashes competitive instincts that promote overbidding, and that bids grow more inflated the less synergistic basis exists for establishing a "hard" reservation price?
+Could it be that fivalry unleashes competitive instincts that promote overbidding, and that bids grow more inflated the less synergistic basis exists for establishing a "bard" reservation price?
 RIVAL certainly exerts a large and highly

-13 The criterion for a horizontal merger was that the companies operate in the same four di industry in the Standard Industrial Classification, which may mean potential rather than ach direct competition.
-The targets were smaller (SIZE = 44.5) in horizontal than in other mergers, significant influence on the premium, with its regression coefficient in equations 1 and 2 not much smaller than the mean difference of 36.5 percent found in the data set.18
+The criterion for a horizontal merger was that the companies operate in the same four-dimensional industrial Classification, which may mean potential rather than activated competition.
+The targets were smaller (SIZE = 44.5) in horizontal than in other mergers.

-16 This would be the case if the price falls in the middle of the bargaining range in the absence of ivalry (a Nash solution) - see Rubinstein [1982] - but the presence of a rival results in a Bertrand auction that extracts all but epsilon of the acquirer's expected surplus
+This would be the case if the price falls in the middle of the bargaining range in the absence of givalry (a Nash solution)-see Rubinstein [1982]-but the presence of a rival results in a Bertrand auction that extracts all but epsilon of the acquirer's expected surplus.

-17 The average premium for mergers classed as horizontal or vertical was about 46 percent, tat for related or unrelated mergers about 53 percent.
+-17 The average premium for mergers classed as horizontal or vertical was about 46 percent, that for related or unrelated mergers about 53 percent.
 The zero-order correlation between PR and FIT is -0.06.